thk123/se4be-website/index.md

 Source control is a tool that stores your source code, and tracks changes made to it across time.
 It facilitates collaboration between multiple developers working on the same code, as well as ensuring reproducible results.

-**Source control is indispensible for working with other developers on code.**
+**Source control is indispensable for working with other developers on code.**

 If you already use source control then this seminar can be tailored to whatever tools you are already using.
-I will cover best practises for using them successfully.
+I will cover best practices for using them successfully.

 [Get in touch](mailto:hi@tkiley.co.uk) today to learn how to use source control effectively.